 Step 4.
 Fill out the CGDB submission spreadsheet

-Download the latest version of the CGDB submission spreadsheet (v1.38 or later) and fill out the relevant tabs (General Information, New-replacement-delete, and Diffuse glazing) .
+Download the latest version of the CGDB submission spreadsheet (v1.38 or later, available for download in the Related downloads area at the bottom of this page) and fill out the relevant tabs (General Information, New-replacement-delete, and Diffuse glazing).
 A field for CGDB number was included in case we change our mind about allowing submitters to assign ID numbers please ignore for now.

 Similar to how IGDB submissions are sent in this goes via email.
 Please do not mix CGDB and IGDB submissions.

 CGDB stores information about Venetian blind products in two libraries.
 The properties of the slats, such as reflectance, are stored in the Shade Material Library, and the combination of the slat material and geometry of a blind is stored in the Shading Layer Library.
 The geometry shown in the image below includes information about slat width, rise(which defines the curvature), spacing between the slats, and the tilt angle (positive when the right side of the slat is higher than the left side, where the right side is the room side of the window).
 The thickness t is stored in the Shade Material Library with the spectral data, emissivity and conductivity of the slats.